When are the German/ Eurozone flash PMIs and how could they affect EUR/USD?

-Amongst the Euro area economies, the PMI reports from Germany and Eurozone as an entire bloc hold more relevance, in terms of its impact on the European currency and the markets as well.
+Amongst the Euro area economies, the German and the composite Eurozone PMI reports hold more relevance, in terms of its impact on the European currency and the related markets as well.

-The forecast for the Eurozone flash manufacturing PMI shows 58.3 for November, slightly lower than the 58.5 recorded a month ago, and the Eurozone services sector is expected to come in a tad firmer at 55.1 in the reported month when compared to 55.0 booked in October.
+The forecast for the Eurozone flash manufacturing PMI shows 52.0 for December vs. 51.8 seen in the previous month.
+The Eurozone services sector PMI is seen a tad firmer at 53.4 in the reported month versus 53.3 last.

 About German/ Eurozone flash PMIs